 Founded in 1999 by Alex Jones, InfoWars is a far-right American conspiracy theorist and fake news website and media platform.
 The radio program originates from Austin, Texas, and is broadcast on over 100 radio stations.
 InfoWars routinely reports fake news that has led to harassment lawsuits against Alex Jones.
 InfoWars is most famous for promoting the fake false flag idea that the 2012 Sandy Hook Elementary School shootings were staged by actors and directed by the government.
 This has resulted in numerous lawsuits against Jones by grieving parents who lost their children in the mass shooting.
-Further, during a child custody case, Jones’s attorney admitted that Alex Jones is a “performance artist.”
+Further, Jones’s attorney admitted that Alex Jones was a “performance artist during a child custody case.”

 In February 2018, Alex Jones was accused by former employees of antisemitism and sexual harassment of women staff members.
 Jones denied the allegations.
 In August of 2018, InfoWars/Alex Jones content was removed and banned from Facebook, Youtube, Spotify, and Apple due to a violation of community standards through hate speech promotion.

 Funded by / Ownership

 Analysis / Bias

 In review, InfoWars is a Tin-Foil Hat Conspiracy multimedia source.
 Alex Jones has become famous for selling fake stories and debunked claims to a large audience.
 There are simply too many crazy conspiracies to list, and with that in mind, here are some of his more famous/infamous claims:

 - The New World Order run by Pedophiles (Pizzagate)